Prismatic cohomology relative to $\delta$-rings: Computation using descent

+where the left functor sends $(A,R)$ to $R$ and the top functor is the fully faithful inclusion in to $\delta$-pairs.

-\begin{proposition} The functor $\Prismpackage$ is uniquely\footnote{Meaning up to a contractible space of choices.} characterized on $\Pairs^\delta$ by (\$), (4) and (6) or alternatively by (\$), (4) and (5). \end{proposition} \begin{proof} Using (4), the functor is uniquely determined by its restriction to quasisyntomic $\delta$-pairs since it is Kan extended from those.
+\begin{proposition} The functor $\Prismpackage$ is uniquely characterized on $\Pairs^\delta$ by (\$), (4) and (6) or alternatively by (\$), (4) and (5). \end{proposition} \begin{proof} Using (4), the functor is uniquely determined by its restriction to quasisyntomic $\delta$-pairs since it is Kan extended from those.
 Now using (6) and Proposition \ref{lem:unfold_base} or (5) and Proposition \ref{lem:unfold_ring} it is uniquely determined by its restriction to relatively qrsp pairs.
-Now we want to argue that diagram \eqref{dollar_diag} already uniquely determines the right hand functor $\Prismpackage$, in other words there is at most one dashed functor
+Now we want to argue that diagram \eqref{dollar_diag} already uniquely determines the functor $\Prismpackage$, in other words there is at most one dashed functor

 As a first step we note that the upper horizontal functor $\Prismpackage^\rel$ really takes values in the full subcategory $\Cscr_\bZ' \subseteq \Cscr_\bZ$ given by those quadruples $(H,N,c,\varphi)$ where $H$ and $N$ are discrete, strict filtrations (i.e. all transition maps are injective), and $\varphi$ is injective.
 This subcategory is actually a $1$-category.
 Since the left vertical functor $T\colon \RQRSPerfdscr' \to \RQRSPerfdscr$ is by definition essentially surjective this also implies that any lift has to take values in $\Cscr_\bZ'$ and therefore we may replace $\Cscr_\bZ$ by $\Cscr_\bZ'$.
 Moreover, there is a forgetful functor